Hawaiian hawk: Lifestyle

 This solitary hawk remains in and defends its territories year round.
 They nest from March through September, and usually lay only one egg but sometimes they could lay up to three in their clutch.
 The female does the majority of sitting during the 38 days of incubation, while the male does the majority of the hunting.
 After the egg is hatched, the female only allows the male to visit when delivering food to the nest.
 The chick fledges at seven or eight weeks.
 Fifty to seventy percent of the nests successfully fledge young.

 The ʻio usually hunts from a stationary position, but can also dive on prey from the air.
-Due to Hawaii having few native land mammals (The Hawaiian hoary bat is Hawaii's only native terrestrial mammal), its original diet presumably consisted mainly of smaller birds such as the flightless ducks and rails that once inhabited Hawaii.
+Due to Hawaii having almost no native land mammals (the Hawaiian hoary bat being the only one), its original diet presumably consisted mainly of smaller birds such as the flightless ducks and rails that once inhabited Hawaii.
 Today it feeds largely on introduced animals such as rats, lizards, and game birds, as well as invertebrates such as insects.
-It will also feed on the Hawaiian crow, a Hawaiian bird which is extinct in the wild.
+It will also feed on the Hawaiian crow, a Hawaiian bird which is extinct in the wild; the recovery of the crow is repeatedly impeded by ʻio predation.
 They are opportunistic predators and are versatile in their feeding habits.
 They have a shrill and high-pitched call much like their Hawaiian name: "eeeh-oh."
 They are very noisy during the breeding season. ʻIo are strong fliers.